SF-24/RpgPlugin/README.md

 Tested with spigot 1.19.3 and PaperMc 1.19.3

 //TODO:
-attach resource pack, required for certain functionality fix profile command add practical functionality for /party and /guild commands make easier to use add sword blocking
+attach resource pack, required for certain functionality\n fix profile command\n add practical functionality for /party and /guild commands\n make easier to use\n add sword blocking\n

 Build with Maven.